Allure of Craquelure: A Variational-Generative Approach to Crack Detection in Paintings: Crack Detection in Digitized Paintings as Inverse Problem

-\textbf{Mumford--Shah formulation} The Mumford--Shah (MS) functional \cite{Mumford-Shah}, originally introduced for image segmentation to approximate an image by a piecewise smooth function separated by a set of discontinuities, provides a natural variational framework for modeling cracks, as the discontinuity set $K$ corresponds to the crack locations from which the crack pattern $\C$ is inferred.
+For modeling purposes, in contrast to the previous discrete treatment, from now on we adopt a continuous formulation.
+In the numerical implementation, the corresponding functionals are discretized on the pixel grid.
+The Mumford--Shah (MS) functional \cite{Mumford-Shah}, originally introduced for image segmentation to approximate an image by a piecewise smooth function separated by a set of discontinuities, provides a natural variational framework for modeling cracks, as the discontinuity set $K$ corresponds to the crack locations from which the crack pattern $\C$ is inferred.
 The MS regularizer is defined as

 where $\Omega \subset \mathbb{R}^2$ is the image domain, $\B$ is supposed to be in the Sobolev space $H^1(\Omega\setminus K)$, $K \subset \Omega$ denotes the set of discontinuities (edges), $\mathcal{H}^1(K)$ its Hausdorff measure (length), and $\mu>0$ balances the edge length.
 This functional encourages $\B$ to be smooth away from edges while allowing sharp discontinuities at crack locations.
 In practice, the MS functional is approximated using the \textit{Ambrosio--Tortorelli} (AT) relaxation \cite{Ambrosio-Tortorelli}, introducing an auxiliary edge indicator function $v: \Omega \to [0,1]$: